phannam1412/phannam1412/README.md

 ## 5. Maintenance

+Always spend time reading/practicing again and again what you have known/understood.

-The fact that human brain has a short-term memory, so always spend time reading/practicing again and again what you have known/understood to maintain your up-to-date knowledge.
+The fact that human brain has a short-term memory, in order to prevent it, knowledge maintenance helps maintain up-to-date knowledge.

+Keep reading, revising what you have known for at least once a week.
+Surfing and answering on social network also help reminding your knowledge.

 # Principles of Explanation

 The explaination should contains the following sections with priority order as belows: